Outside-in public signal check

 Website integrity check FAQ

-Questions people ask when a website looks suspicious.
+Questions people ask when a website changes unexpectedly.

 What does a website integrity check look for?

-It checks public signals such as HTTP status, final URL after redirects, SSL certificate details, security headers, page metadata, visible spam terms, robots.txt, sitemap content, and a small safe list of exposed public file paths.
+It checks public signals such as HTTP status, final URL after redirects, SSL certificate details, headers, page metadata, unexpected content terms, robots.txt, sitemap content, and sensitive-file access signals.

-Why can an uptime check miss website compromise?
+Why can an uptime check miss website changes?

 Uptime checks usually confirm that a page responds.
-They may not notice SEO spam, hidden links, robots.txt changes, sitemap abuse, unexpected final URLs, or suspicious public source changes.
+They may not notice content changes, hidden links, robots.txt changes, sitemap drift, unexpected final URLs, or public source changes.

 What should I do if the free check finds a warning?